Richard-luofeng-Ren/myo-raw/README.md

 # Overview

-This project provides an interface to communicate with the Thalmic Myo, providing the ability to scan for and connect to a nearby Myo, and giving access to data from the EMG sensors and the IMU.
+This project is an adaptation of the myo-raw project by dzhu, which provides an interface to communicate with the Thalmic Myo, the ability to scan for and connect to a nearby Myo, and giving access to data from the EMG sensors and the IMU.
 For Myo firmware v1.0 and up, access to the output of Thalmic's own gesture recognition is also available.

+This adaptation is primarily focused on saving recorded data from myo armband in an accessible format.

-The code is primarily developed on Linux and has been tested on Windows and MacOS.
+The code for the original myo-raw project is primarily developed on Linux and has been tested on Windows and MacOS.
+This adapted version is developed on MacOS and haven't been tested on other systems.

 Thanks to Jeff Rowberg's example bglib implementations (https://github.com/jrowberg/bglib/), which helped me get started with